GuillaumeGomez/browser-UI-test/README.md

  * `generateImages`: if provided, it'll generate test images and won't run comparison tests
  * `imageFolder`: path of the folder where screenshots are and where they are generated (`testFolder` value by default)
  * `noHeadless`: disable headless mode
- * `noScreenshotComparison`: disable screenshots generation and comparison at the end of the scripts
+ * `screenshotComparison`: enable screenshots generation and comparison at the end of the scripts
  * `onPageCreatedCallback`: callback which is called when a new puppeteer page is created.
 It provides the puppeteer `page` and the test name as arguments.
  * `pauseOnError`: will pause indefinitely if an error occurs.
  * `permissions`: list of permissions to enable (you can see the full list by running with `--show-permissions`)